-Tips to make these mashed potatoes stuffed mushrooms:
+How to make these vegan stuffed mushrooms

 - You can stuff the mushrooms using a spoon, but it is so much easier (and the result looks better) to use a plastic bag.